Marisa Bakes

 Marisa Bakes Leaves Template

-Preheat your oven to 375º degrees.
-Whisk together the flour, sugar, and salt in a large bowl.
+Preheat your oven to 375º F. Whisk together the flour, sugar, and salt in a large bowl.
 Blend the butter into the flour mixture with your hands or a pastry blender until the butter is about pea sized.
 Pour the water over the flour and stir together until it begins to form into a dough.

 Form the dough into a disk, wrap in plastic wrap, and chill for 30 minutes.
 Roll the dough out onto a lightly floured piece of parchment.
 Place the leaf template over the dough and carefully cut around it using a sharp pairing knife.
 Transfer each leaf to a parchment lined baking sheet and place back into the fridge until ready to use.